Country Information ++ Volunteer ++ Internship ++ Ecuador

-The climate in Ecuador is very various due to the extreme regional difference and altitudes.
+The climate in Ecuador is very variable due to the extreme regional difference and altitudes.
 The temperatures are relatively the same though, because of the closeness to the equator.
-They only vary, depending on the area, between 15°C and 35°C. Between January and May the coastal region has a distinctive rainy season.
-At altitudes above 4,800 m the rain falls as snow.
+They only vary, depending on the area, between 15°C and 35°C. Between January and May, the coastal region has a distinctive rainy season.
+At altitudes above 4,800 m, the rain falls as snow.

-- Final independence from Spain was accomplished on 22.05.1822; Ecuador created a formation of Great Colombia with the today's states Venezuela, Columbia and the then still independent Quito.
+Final independence from Spain was accomplished on 22.05.1822; Ecuador created a formation of Great Colombia with today's states Venezuela, Columbia, and then still independent Quito.

-- During the years from 1904 until 1922, due to wars with neighboring countries, territory was lost, primarily to Venezuela
+During the years of 1904 until 1922, due to wars with neighboring countries, territory was lost, primarily to Venezuela

-- In 1986/7 the OPEC crash resulted in the fall oft the oil price
+in 1986/7 the OPEC crash resulted in the fall of the oil price

 Economy and Politics